Ashitosh9922/Customer-Relationship-Management/README.md

-# Content Management Platform (CMP)
+# Customer Management Platform (CMP)

 ## Overview

-The **Content Management Platform (CMP)** is a simple, efficient solution built using Django that provides core functionality for managing customers, products, and orders.
+The **Customer Management Platform (CMP)** is a simple, efficient solution built using Django that provides core functionality for managing customers, products, and orders.
 The platform is designed to help businesses streamline essential business operations in a centralized and user-friendly application.

 ## Key Features